Dreadnought

-Dreadnought-building consumed vast resources in the early 20th century, but there was only one battle between large dreadnought fleets.
-At the Battle of Jutland in 1916, the British and German navies clashed with no decisive result.
+Dreadnought-building consumed vast resources in the early 20th century, but there was only one battle between large dreadnought fleets, the Battle of Jutland in 1916 where the British and German navies clashed with no decisive result.
 The term dreadnought gradually dropped from use after World War I, especially after the Washington Naval Treaty, as virtually all remaining battleships shared dreadnought characteristics; it can also be used to describe battlecruisers, the other type of ship resulting from the dreadnought revolution.

 Origins

 The distinctive all-big-gun armament of the dreadnought was developed in the first years of the 20th century as navies sought to increase the range and power of the armament of their battleships.
 The typical battleship of the 1890s, now known as the "pre-dreadnought", had a main armament of four heavy guns of 12 in calibre, a secondary armament of six to eighteen quick-firing guns of between 4.7 and 7.5 in calibre, and other smaller weapons.
 This was in keeping with the prevailing theory of naval combat that battles would initially be fought at some distance, but the ships would then approach to close range for the final blows (as they did in the Battle of Manila Bay), when the shorter-range, faster-firing guns would prove most useful.
 Some designs had an intermediate battery of 8 in guns.
 Serious proposals for an all-big-gun armament were circulated in several countries by 1903.